ardnew/fonts/README.md

 # Generate previews with default settings
 make previews

+# Generate previews for only staged fonts
+make previews-staged

+# Generate previews for only untracked fonts
+make previews-untracked

 # Or call the script directly with custom dimensions
 ./bin/gen-previews.sh --width 1000 --pixelsize 28

+# Process only staged files with custom dimensions
+./bin/gen-previews.sh --staged --width 1000 --pixelsize 28
 ```

 The preview generation tool: